+Website development costs recognized as assets are amortized over their estimated useful lives of 2 to 4 years.
 The useful lives of the website development costs are estimated by management at the time the asset is capitalized and reviewed for appropriateness at each reporting date.
 The Group defines useful life of its assets in terms of the assets' expected utility to the Group.
 This judgment is based on the experience of the Group with similar assets.
 In determining the useful life of an asset, the Group also follows technical and/or commercial obsolescence arising on changes or improvements from a change in the market.
-Amortization starts when the asset is ready for use (Note 12).
+Amortization starts when the asset is ready for use Useful lives are reviewed at each reporting date and adjusted as appropriate (Note 13).

 Website development costs recognized as assets are amortized over their estimated useful lives between 2 and 4 years.
 However, the actual useful life may be shorter or longer than estimated useful lives, depending on technical innovations and competitor actions.
-If the useful lives were increased/decreased by one year, the carrying amount would be TRY19,958 thousand higher/TRY23,693 thousand lower as at 31 December 2021 (2020: TRY12,419 thousand higher/TRY15,658 thousand lower).
+If the useful lives were increased/decreased by one year, the carrying amount would be TRY39,308 thousand higher/TRY60,196 thousand lower as at 31 December 2022 (2021: TRY19,958 thousand higher/ TRY23,693 thousand lower).